2PacIsAlive/phoneme_classification_network/README.md

 # Phoneme Classification Neural Network

 ## DISCLAIMER
 This repo is under construction!
-There have recently been several improvements to the code, and there are now pre-trained weights that allow the network to differentiate between 34 unique speech sounds.
-Those updates and a much cleaner file system will be here very soon!
+A cleaner file system will be here very soon!

 #### Running the Program:
 To run the program, simply type:
 ```
 python network_fixed_backprop.py
 ```
 into your terminal or command prompt.
-Currently, the network only supports 10 inputs.
-These inputs are the a, chi, e, fu, and ha japanese phonemes, each enunciated by a male and a female voice.
+Currently, the network only supports 34 inputs.
+These inputs are japanese mora (phonemes), each enunciated by a male and a female voice.

 Upon startup, the program will ask you if you want to load weights.
 * Loading Weights (y):